Mary Margaret Francis

 Mary Margaret Francis (17 June 1924 – 30 September 2000) was a British author who has been credited with an extensive role helping her husband, crime writer Dick Francis, write his novels.
 She also was a small-business entrepreneur who operated a dress shop and an air taxi service.

 Biography

-Mary Margaret Brenchley was born on 17 June 1924, to a printing company director.
+Francis was born on 17 June 1924, in England, to a printing company director.
 She attended Milton Mount College then Royal Holloway, University of London, studying French and English.
 While at university, she published two short stories.
 After working as a publisher's reader, an English teacher and assistant stage manager at the Hereford Theatre, she met the jockey Dick Francis at a 1945 wedding, and married him in 1947, making her wedding dress out of cheesecloth.
 In 1949, Mary Francis had their first child.
 Their second child is Felix Francis.
 She also operated a dress shop.